-So you’ve finally decided to take the plunge and and purchase your first home, but you’ve hit a bump in the road when your home loan application was declined.
+So you’ve finally decided to take the plunge and purchase your first home, but you’ve hit a bump in the road and your home loan application was declined.
 What now?

 Understanding why your application was denied is essential to not making the same mistakes twice.
 With so many factors your lender has to consider before you get approved, it’s easy to miss something.
 Here are some common reasons you might find your home loan application is denied.

 There’s no evidence you can pay it off.
 If there isn’t evidence you can service your debt, your lender might reject your application.
 It’s important you provide evidence of consistent income so your lender knows you can pay even if interest rates rise.

 You’ve got a bad credit history.
 Home loan providers use your credit score to assess how reliable you are as a borrower and a bad credit history means you pose more risk to your lender.

 Low deposit.
 While there are some loans available for borrowers with a 10% or even 5% deposit, if you’ve saved less than 20% of a property’s value for a deposit this may pose a problem, especially if there’s little evidence of genuine savings.

 Unsuitable loan structure.
 With so many types of home loans on the market, it’s hard to know which one to choose.
 Your loan can be denied if your lender doesn’t think the loan type you’ve made an application for is the right fit.